-No matter your location or the season you are in, molds are airborne and can easily get into your house.
+No matter your location or the season you are in, mold spores are airborne and can easily get into your house.
 This is because they look for a place to multiply and houses provide that humid and warm environment to do so.
 The bad news is that these molds can settle on your food, clothing, furniture and even the plants or flowers in your house.
-The mold also grows under the carpets and inside the walls as well.
+The mold also grows under carpets and inside the walls as well.
 They can get in your shower, attic and basement.
 If your house is humid you are at a higher risk of housing these unwelcomed guests.

-How to detect Alternaria?
+How do you detect Alternaria?

-You can identify Alternaria with professional air testing for mold and surface sampling; without such tests and analyses, however, it is difficult to distinguish it from some Ulocladium species (for example, Ulocladium chartarum, which is very common in indoor environments).
+You can identify Alternaria with professional air testing for mold and surface sampling; without such tests and analyses, however, it is difficult to distinguish it from some Ulocladium species (for example, Ulocladium chartarum, which is also very common in indoor environments).

 Calling in the professionals is definitely the best way of getting rid of Alternaria from your house.